 At CSU, we believe in embracing the process as much as the result.
 For that reason, we encourage each of our prospective students to explore their college options before deciding which one is the best fit.

 A great way to explore your options is to experience campus first hand.
-That’s why we offer a variety of visit opportunities, including daily information sessions and tours.
-Our info sessions allow attendees to learn about the admissions process and explore campus via a guided tour.
+That’s why we offer a variety of ways to visit campus.

-Making the decision to visit campus is a great first step.
-Once you register for an information session and campus tour, your next step should be to prepare for your day.
+Once you sign up for a visit, your next step should be to prepare for your day.
 Learn what steps you can take to make your visit the best it can be.

 Want to see more of a particular college or major?
 Plan ahead.

-Our admissions info session is meant to give a broad overview of CSU.
+Our admissions tours is meant to give a broad overview of CSU.
 Due to time constraints, we do not include individual college or departmental tours in these sessions.

 Although individualized sessions aren’t part of our itinerary, you are encouraged to reach out and schedule your own individual college or department tours during your visit day.
 Directly contacting the department or college that you’re interested in is a great way to get detailed information or schedule a tour.